decentraland/adr/content/ADR-175-remove-assets-from-build-local-addressables.md

 </figure>

 ### Addressables Caching
 "Addressables" uses right the same "Caching" system that "Asset Bundles" does.
 It works out of the box for all the supported platforms.
-It is possible to disable caching per group, but in our case we will not be doing it.
+Even though it is possible to disable caching per group, we will not do it.

 ### Asset Reference
 We are going to utilize ["AssetReference"](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/AssetReferences.html) and "AssetLabelReference" instead of "SerializeField" to properly reference Assets that should be a part of a separate Addressable without creating a strong reference to them.